CloudMax94/cadence.link/content/tech/hookshot-displacement.md

 ---

 There are some very specific scenarios which allow you to move between the use & activation of your hookshot without cancelling it.
-This includes teleporting (through [Player 2 Warping](/tech/player-2-warp), teleport traps), deku leaf, yves unburrow, and being frozen and pushing the ice block.
+This includes teleporting (through [Player 2 Warping](/tech/player-2-warp), teleport traps), yves unburrow, and being frozen and pushing the ice block.
-(See 1.0 differences down below for more info)

 This allows you to alter your X,Y,Z coordinates before the hookshot starts pulling you in.
 The game adds up the X and Y delta of the player and destination (tile in front of target) coordinates to determine travel distance.